stardot/UEF2ROM/doc/index.md

 accumulating new features as problems or issues were encountered with UEF files and their contents.
 Please bear this in mind when using the tool, but especially if you need to modify the code.
-It started as something conceptually simple, but it evolved into something less manageable.
+It started as something conceptually simple and evolved into something less manageable.

 ## Examples